arachnetech/homebridge-mqttthing/README.md

 ## Smoke Sensor

-Contact sensor state is exposed as a Boolean.
+Smoke sensor state is exposed as a Boolean.
 True (or 1 with integer values) maps to `SMOKE_DETECTED` and False (or 0) maps to `SMOKE_NOT_DETECTED`.
 To use different MQTT values, configure `onValue` and `offValue`.

 ```javascript